everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ![control-panel](assets/control-panel.png)

-We will write about Control Panel and other topics in future posts.
+We will write about Control Panel, offloading compute to other nodes in a network based on their capability or a scheduling policy, and working with non-determinism like network requests and persistent state in a workflow in future posts.

 #### Acknowledgements